-ALGEBRA 1 (Y) #0212 PREREQUISITE: Placement based on multiple measures; grade in previous math course, standardized test results, and teacher recommendation.
-SCHOOL EDHS ORHS PHS UMHS IHS Virtual Academy GRADES 9-12 CREDIT 5 units per semester Meets UC Requirement: "c"
+ALGEBRA 1 (Y) #0212 PREREQUISITE: Placement based on multiple measures; grade in previous math course, standardized test results, and teacher recommendation. previous math SCHOOL EDHS ORHS PHS UMHS IHS PCA GRADES 9-12 CREDIT 5 units per semester

+Meets UC Requirement: "c"

 This course meets all of the CCSS for math and satisfies a high school graduation requirement.
-This course will engage students in solving multi-step and absolute value equations, solving proportions, solving a system of equations algebraically, solving and graphing compound inequalities, solving and graphing absolute value inequalities and systems of inequalities, graphing linear equations and systems of linear equations, writing equations of lines between two points and of lines of parallel and perpendicular to a line and a given point, simplifying exponential expressions, function multiplying and factoring polynomials, solving quadratic equations by factoring, the quadratic formula and completing the square, operations with rational expressions and constructing and analyzing box-and-whisker plots for a set of data.
+This course will engage students in solving multi-step and absolute value equations, solving proportions, solving a system of equations Algebraically, graphing and solving compound inequalities, solving and graphing absolute value inequalities and systems of inequalities, graphing linear equations and systems of linear equations, writing equations of lines between two points and of lines parallel and perpendicular to a line and through a given point, simplifying exponential expressions, function multiplying and factoring polynomials, solving quadratic equations by factoring, the quadratic formula and completing the operations with square. rational expressions and constructing and analyzing box-and-whisker plots for a set of data.

-GEOMETRY (Y) #0221 PREREQUISITE: Placement based on multiple measures, including grade in previous math course, standardized test results, teacher recommendation.
-SCHOOL EDHS ORHS PHS UMHS IHS Virtual Academy GRADES 9-12 CREDIT 5 units per semester Meets UC Requirement: "c"
+GEOMETRY (Y) #0221 PREREQUISITE: Grade C or better in Algebra 1. etter in SCHOOL EDHS ORHS PHS UMHS IHS PCA GRADES 9-12 CREDIT 5 units per semester Meets UC Require ement: "c"

-This course meets all of the CCSS for math and engages students bound for college or career technical training in topics as inductive and deductive reasoning, properties and proofs of parallel and perpendicular lines and congruent triangles, relationships with triangles, properties of polygons and quadrilaterals, similar shapes and proportional reasoning, trigonometry, transformations, properties of circles, finding area and perimeter of triangles, various quadrilaterals, regular polygons and circles, and finding the surface area and volume of prisms, pyramids, cones, cylinders, and spheres.
+This course meets all of the CCSS for math and engages students bound for college or career technical training in such topics as inductive and deductive reasoning, properties and proofs of parallel and perpendicular lines and congruent triangles, relationships with triangles, properties of polygons and guadrilaterals, similar shapes and proportional reasoning, trigonometry, transformations, properties of circles, finding area and perimeter of triangles, various quadrilaterals, regular polygons and circles, and finding the surface area and volume of prisms, pyramids, cones, cylinders, and spheres.

-ALGEBRA 2 (Y) #0213 PREREQUISITE: G Geometry.
-Grade C or b better in SCHOOL EDHS ORHS PHS UMHS IHS Virtual Academy GRADES 9-12 CREDIT 5 units per semester Meets UC Requirement: "c"
+ALGEBRA 2 (Y) #0213

+PREREQUISITE: Grade C or better in Geometry.

+SCHOOL EDHS ORHS PHS UMHS IHS PCA GRADES 9-12 CREDIT 5 units per semester

+Meets UC Requirement: "c"

 This designed for students bound for college or career technical training.
-Students will expand and develop algebra and trigonometric concepts to an advanced level of mathematics.
+Students will expand and develop Algebra and trigonometric concepts to an advanced level of mathematics.
 Students will engage in an in-depth study of California's Common Core Standards for Mathematics.
 Topics include systems of equations and inequalities, quadratic functions, polynomial functions, exponential and logarithmic functions, rational and radical functions, conic sections, probability and statistics, and trigonometry.

-ADVANCED ALGEBRA 2 ( (Y) #022

-PREREQUISITE: Grade B or better in Geometry or teacher recommendation.

-SCHOOL EDHS ORHS PHS UMHS Virtual Academy GRADES 9-12 CREDIT 5 units per semester Meets UC Requirement: "c"
+ADVANCED ALG EBRA 2 (Y) #0227 PREREQUISITE: Grade B or better in Geometry or teacher recommendation.
+SCHOOL EDHS ORHS PHS UMHS PCA GRADES 9-12 CREDIT 5 units per semester Meets UC Requirement: "c"

-This course is designed to meet the needs of college-bound students whose emphasis will be in math and science and who require an extensive background in algebra.
-Topics include polynomials, rational expressions, quadratics, conics, complex numbers, exponents, logarithms, series. and probability and combinatorics, statistics.
-The pathway from Advanced Algebra 2 leads to Pre-Calculus, Function Analysis and Trigonometry or Probability and Statistics (or Advanced Placement Statistics with a grade B or better).
+This course is designed to meet the needs of college-bound students whose emphasis will be in math and science and who require an extensive background in Algebra.
+Topics include polynomials, rational expressions, quadratics, conics, complex numbers, logarithms. exponents, series. combinatorics, probability and and statistics.
+The pathway leads to Advanced Placement Precalculus or Precalculus.